PrashantR40/msr-1/docs/ha.md

 The client bundle must be configured to execute Helm commands successfully.
 Instructions for setting up the client bundle can be found in the official documentation.

-Note: The initial steps in this guide align closely with the non-HA installation documentation for MSR4, with additional instructions for enabling High Availability.
+> :memo: The initial steps in this guide align closely with the non-HA installation documentation for MSR4, with additional instructions for enabling High Availability.

 ## Step 1: Add the MSR Helm Repository